barneygale/rex/README.rst

 Features
 --------

-All of these can be turned on/off and filtered by packet type:
+These can be turned on/off and filtered by packet type:

 - Print the direction, id and name of packets that pass through the proxy
 - Print hexdumps of packet payloads